 I have found that the more preparatory work TAILORED to the client prior to Game Day, the better a labor proceeds.
 I mean, would you show up to the Super Bowl without practicing?
 My standard goal is for all of my clients to have less than 12 hours of active labor, and the prenatals are the framework for that success.

 How many prenatals you have with me will also depend on how early or late in your pregnancy you hire me.

 A best friend-for-hire that cooks, does light housekeeping, lets you sleep, and can teach you how to take care of your new baby.
 My goal is to “work myself out of a job” and leave you feeling confident in your new role as a parent.
 You can read more about my postpartum services here.

 I don’t think I want a birth doula, but can I hire you as a postpartum doula?

 Yes!
-My standard postpartum fee is $30/hr with a 4-hour day shift minimum and an 8-hour night shift requirement.
+My standard postpartum fee is $40/hr with a 4-hour day shift minimum and an 8-hour night shift requirement.
 Birth clients receive a discount on my postpartum doula rate for the first 20 hours or if they book an upgraded package.

 Can I buy a gift certificate or purchase your services as a baby shower gift?

 Yes!
 Paying for a new mother’s birth and/or postpartum doula fees can be the best gift you give her.
 Please contact me to inquire about this and include the baby’s due date.